shoriwe/tulip/README.md

 ## Binaries

 You will find pre-build binaries at the [release](https://github.com/shoriwe/tulip/releases) section.
-Is none of these binaries targets your platform use [Go command](#Go-command)
+If none of these binaries targets your platform use [Go command](#Go-command)

 ## Docker image